Aerial view of Arwad Island

 Front of Glory (Jabhat al-Majd)

 Poetry by Mohammad Mahdi Al-Jawahiri.
-Sung by Mayada El-Hennawy with Cairo Symphony Orchestra.
-Became the Syrian TV news theme for 13 years.
+Sung by Mayada El-Hennawy with the Cairo Symphony Orchestra.
+An excerpt from it became the signature theme of the official Syrian television news bulletin for 13 years.

 Land of Jasmine